MENU

 The flavour is a little richer and more substantial than courgettes, with a slight 'nutty' taste.
 Very popular each year, they can be quite prolific indeed in a good summer.

 Saucer-shaped white courgette!
 Pick when small.
+Grown for The Seed Cooperative by Tara Morris on her organic farm.

 Stock: